Naughtdefender/My-First-Portfolio/Readme.md

 # My First Portfolio

+Hey!
+Welcome to my Portfolio

-Hi!
-In this session I learned some cool modules and learning NodeJS from scratch, it gives best experience ever.
+In this session I learned some cool modules like readline-sync and CHALK, and learning NodeJS from scratch, it gives best experience ever.